delabassee/java-lab/lab5-conference-app.md

 * If you get errors while using Helidon's devloop, you might want to re-build the project using Maven to get additional details on those error(s).

 * For brevity, packages will sometimes be omitted from code snippets, they are obviously required.
 If you are not sure, simply check the solution.

+* To view files, you can use `bat` as it offers syntax highlighting.